lee14257/twitter-sentiment-analysis/README.md

-# Sentimental Analysis and Topical Modeling of Big-Tech Tweets
+# Sentimental Analysis and Topical Modeling of Big-tech Tweets

 Short excerpt from the paper is provided below: